A/N Thanks to everyone who has been reading and giving feedback! I feel really encouraged by the enthusiasm expressed so far :)

 I nodded, but did not reply.
 "Keep your head down," reminded me very much of something my Aunt Agna would have advised me to do.

 As I mused on this, a great black coach appeared suddenly in the narrow lane, preceded by four magnificent black horses.
-The young porter swiftly reined in and swerved upon the verge, giving way—and it was just as well he did, for the vehicle showed no sign of slowing down or deviating from its path.
+Porter Weasley swiftly reined in and swerved upon the verge, giving way—and it was just as well he did, for the vehicle showed no sign of slowing down or deviating from its path.

 It was quite a formidable sight, bearing down on us at such velocity; huge, black and gleaming beneath the bright morning sun.
 As it approached I could see that it was driven by two coachmen, sitting high up, while a footman stood at the rear of the coach.
 They were dressed in full, splendid livery, the colours of their frock-coats matching the silver and green appointments of the carriage, including a beautiful design on its door, identical to that which had graced the top of the Indenture Retainer I had signed, and which I now knew to be the Malfoy coat-of-arms.